mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 keep what I'd call the three A's in mind:

 - **Accessibility**: tools being accessible to everyone who needs them might sound trivial but in reality is often a bigger issue than one might think.
-In reality, people are struggling with remembering URLs or accounts for tools or VPNs might be unstable.
+  People are struggling with remembering URLs or accounts for tools or VPNs might be unstable.
 And of course accessibility for people with special needs is critical as well to not exclude entire groups of people potentially.
 Anyone who is not able to access a particular tool is effectively blocked from working altogether.
 - **Availability**: any set of tools a team might choose must also be available.
   The tools a team uses constitute its backbone and if they are not available